naiyerasif/site/content/blog/2019/2019-08-16-linting-typescript-with-typescript-eslint-and-prettier.md

 date: 2019-08-16
 updated: 2019-08-16
 author: [naiyer]
-tags: ['guide']
+tags: ['gist']
 ---

-In this guide, you'll learn to set up linting with [TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) for a TypeScript project with support for Prettier.
+[TypeScript ESLint](https://github.com/typescript-eslint/typescript-eslint) is the spiritual successor of [TSLint](https://github.com/palantir/tslint), the de-facto linting tool exclusively developed for TypeScript by [Palantir Technologies](https://palantir.com/).
+In this guide, we'll set up linting with TypeScript ESLint for a TypeScript project.
+We'll also explore how to configure Prettier so that it plays nice with TypeScript ESLint.

 ### Setup

-> This guide uses
+> We'll use
 > - Node 12

 You should already have a TypeScript project; it could be any Express or Angular project.
 Download the one created at the end of the post [Code Formatting with Prettier](/blog/2019/04/20/code-formatting-with-prettier) to follow this guide.